Can You Pay Your Mortgage With a Credit Card?

 How to Pay Your Mortgage With a Credit Card

-It’s highly unlikely that you can pay your mortgage directly with a credit card.
+If you’re wondering if you can pay your mortgage with a credit card – It’s highly unlikely that you can do so directly.
 That said, there are several ways you can use workarounds to pay your mortgage with a credit card, including using a money order, utilizing third-party services, and getting a cash advance.

 Use a Third-Party Service

 Some third-party services facilitate mortgage payments using your credit card and send a payment to your lender on your behalf.
-Companies like Plastiq allow you to use select credit cards (including American Express) to make mortgage payments through their platform.
+Companies like Plastiq allow you to use select credit cards to make mortgage payments through their platform.

 Buy a Money Order

-Keep in mind that many retailers may not accept credit cards as a form of payment for money orders — it’s best to check ahead of time if you plan to do so.
+Keep in mind that most retailers may not accept credit cards as a form of payment for money orders — several major companies, including 7-11 and Western Union, have ceased this service – so it’s best to check ahead of time if you plan to use plastic.
 Even if you can, money orders tend to have a limit of $1,000.
 That means if you want to go this route, it may take you a few transactions before your money orders total enough for your mortgage payment.

 Additionally, you may incur a fee for each money order you buy.
 Also keep in mind that some credit card issuers treat money order purchases as cash advances, which can result in a fee and interest charges at a rate that’s usually higher than the standard purchase APR on a credit card.